coldshrine/study-notes/books/radical-focus.md

 * **Actionable by team independently**.
 Your Objective has to be truly yours, and you can't have the excuse of "Marketing didn't market it".

 **Key Results** take all that inspirational language and quantify it.
 "How would we know if we met our Objective?".
 Typically you have three Key Results.
 They can be based on anything you can measure like Growth, Engagement, Revenue, Performance or Quality.

+If you select your KRs wisely, you can balance forces like growth and performance, or revenue and quality by making sure you have potentially opposing forces represented.